-Every year, when the calendar flips over, a new fashion anxiety comes over me: It’s time to choose my birthday outfit.
-While my personal style is a revolving door of neutral colours, oversized blazers and wide-leg pants, birthday outfits always force me to tap into my inner child’s fashion fantasies, substituting the blander colour palette of my everyday life for bows, rhinestones, pastel colours, and voluminous shapes that scream, “Hi, I’m the birthday girl.”
+Every year, when the calendar flips to July, a new fashion anxiety comes over me: It’s time to choose my birthday outfit.
+While my personal style is a revolving door of neutral colors, oversized blazers, and wide-leg pants, birthday outfits always force me to tap into my inner child’s fashion fantasies, substituting the blander color palette of my everyday life for bows, rhinestones, pastel colors, and voluminous shapes that scream, “Hi, I’m the birthday girl.”

-“The birthday girl or guy has to shine,” says stylist Jazmine Motley-Maddox.
-“They have to be the centre of attention because it's their day.”
+“The birthday girl or guy has to shine,” says Jazmine Motley-Maddox, an Atlanta-based stylist.
+“They have to be the center of attention because it's their day.”

-When Motley-Maddox found herself on the hunt for birthday outfits recently, she considered a few sources, including a local vintage shop, websites and IRL retailers.
+When Motley-Maddox found herself on the hunt for birthday outfits recently, she considered a few sources, including a local vintage shop, websites like Thrilling, Modesense, and Farfetch, and IRL retailers like Neiman Marcus and Nordstrom.
 “I always want to have options,” she says.
 “I may wake up on the day of and not want to wear what I chose.”
 This year, her options included a silver Dolce & Gabbana dress, a bustier-baring Bottega Veneta look, and a pair of Kimberly Goldson orange metallic shorts that she’s planning to pair with a bolero jacket.
 According to Motley-Maddox, all of them are variations of her personal style, with a party twist that matches her celebration’s theme.
 “I want to be comfortable and I always want to look like myself,” she says.

 For both Motley-Maddox and Randone, the formula to a good birthday outfit boils down to a perfect mix of comfort and sparkle.
 “As long as you are comfortable, you're wearing that smile and you're radiating and you just love what you have on, I think that makes for a great time,” says Motley-Maddox.